tardate/LittleArduinoProjects/Electronics101/Power2662Inverter/README.md

 This circuit is a basic test of the voltage inverter configuration, with a few simplifications:
 * 5V regulated input voltage
 * frequency control is left open, so operates at 20kHz (as opposed to 150kHz)
-* I'm using 40µF electrolytic capacitors since they are what I have on had.
+* I'm using 47µF electrolytic capacitors since they are what I have on hand.
 The datasheet recommends low-ESR ceramic or tantalum for better performance.

-I have LM2662MX in SOP-8 packaging, so I mounted one on an adapter module for easy breadboarding.
+I have some LM2662MX chips in SOP-8 packaging, so I mounted one on an adapter module for easy breadboarding.

-The circuit includes a simple LED/resistor load.
+The circuit includes a simple LED/resistor fixed load.

 ### Some Measurements